Etsy is undoubtedly the best marketplace for independent sellers, freelance artists and artisans who want…

 Both free and premium themes exist in the WordPress library, and price, of course, is a key factor in determining which theme you eventually go for.

 A big difference in free and premium themes is that the free ones have minimum features.
-The advantage of that is that it’s then more lightweight and beginner-friendly, but they may not have the most advanced design features or have as frequent updates as the premium ones.
+The advantage of that is that they are then more lightweight and beginner-friendly, but they may not have the most advanced design features or have as frequent updates as the premium ones.

 The paid themes usually come with an annual license and can be used on single or multiple themes.
 They also come with additional 1-on-1 support, while for the free themes you might have to depend on posting your question on an open forum and wait a few days for an answer.